 Byron has quickly amassed an impressive list of accomplishments including a NASCAR national series championship.
-His body of work is especially impressive considering he first drove a race car just eight years ago.
-In 2018, he collected his fourth consecutive rookie of the year award, and in 2019, he finally competed on the track without a yellow rookie stripe adorning his back bumper, going on to make the Cup Series playoffs for the first time in his career.
-Byron continued his success in 2020, capturing his first Cup Series win at the infamous Daytona International Speedway in August, locking himself into the Cup Series playoffs again.
+His body of work is especially impressive considering he first drove a race car just nine years ago.
+In 2018, he collected his fourth consecutive rookie of the year award, and in 2019, he finally competed on the track without a yellow rookie stripe adorning his back bumper – securing his first ever Cup Series playoff berth.
+Byron continued his success in 2020, capturing his first Cup Series win at the historic Daytona International Speedway in August, locking himself into the Cup Series playoffs again.
 He didn’t stop there, capturing his second Cup Series win in 2021, this time at Homestead-Miami Speedway, and his third consecutive playoff berth.
 With the introduction of the Next Gen car in 2022, Byron got off to a hot start winning two races in the spring (Atlanta Motor Speedway and Martinsville Speedway), locking himself into his fourth consecutive playoff appearance.
 Byron progressed his way to the Round of 8 for the first time in his Cup Series career, finishing a career-best sixth in the driver point standings.